How can Blockchain Technology Drive Sustainability?

 2. Blocks and Chains: Transactions are grouped into “blocks” that are added sequentially to the “chain.”
 Each block contains a cryptographic hash of the previous block, making it impossible to alter past transactions without changing every subsequent block.

-3. Immutability: Once a transaction is recorded, it cannot be changed or deleted, ensuring data and transparency.
+3. Immutability: Once a transaction is recorded, it cannot be changed or deleted, ensuring data integrity and transparency.

 4. Consensus Mechanisms: Blockchain uses methods like Proof of Work (PoW) or Proof of Stake (PoS) to validate transactions.
 These mechanisms ensure that the network agrees on the validity of transactions without the need for intermediaries.